 Shipping to cost me as much as the kit, this Glencoe Models being in the USA, not Scotland.
 I ordered mine via eBay from BaLLzanos Hobby Warehouse in August 2016 and it arrived at my home in England ten days later.

-One small step—First Man, 2018, starring Ryan Gosling as Neil Armstrong of Apollo 11
+Guidance is internal—First Man, 2018, starring Ryan Gosling as Neil Armstrong of Apollo 11

 Saving Major Tom–the 1967 James Bond film You Only Live Twice, which includes some real rocket launches and special effects space flight